-All incidents are recorded on CPOMS.
-An electronic alert is to be recorded in the pupil's file and electronic copies assigned to SLT.
+All incidents are recorded on the relevant behaviour form.
+A copy is to be placed in the pupil's file and copies seen by SLT.

 PSHE (Personal, Social, Health and Economic) Education

 Personal, Social, Health and Economic (PSHE) education is an important and necessary part of all pupils' education.
 We teach PSHE, drawing on good practice, an expectation which is outlined in the introduction to the new National Curriculum 2014.